Peer-to-peer technologies are changing our world.

 We created AccessP2P in order to build an open-sourced, publicly-accessible library of materials for learning about fundamental P2P concepts.
 By bringing together members of the P2P community, we will explore many technical topics at a high level in an effort to give participants the knowledge and network opportunities they need to better explore issues and careers in the P2P space.
 The program is free and although lectures will take place in-person in Berlin, all materials and output from the lectures will be made publicly available online.

 Diversity and access for all is our priority.

 We recognize the need for greater diversity among individuals entering the P2P space.
 For this reason, we are prioritizing a student cohort that reflects diverse experience and backgrounds, especially those with identities that have been typically underrepresented in the space.
 For those who aren't part of the first cohort, we are committed to making the resources we create publicly accessible.
 Since this is the first time we're providing this kind of programming, we are aware that we might not get everything right.
-However, we are looking forward to welcoming our first set of Berlin-based students, who will be instrumental in shaping future iterations of this program.
+However, feedback from participants will be instrumental in shaping future iterations of this program.